dmustanger/7dtd-ServerTools/README.md

 Set True or False for Show_Damage

 ### Description
-If a player kills another player or zombie kills a player, a chat notice will show it.
+If a player, zombie or animal kills a player, a chat notice will show it.
-PvP controls whether it shows players killing a player.
+Player controls whether it shows players killing a player.
-Zombie_Kills controls whether it shows zombies killing a player.
+Zombie controls whether it shows zombies killing a player.
+Animal controls whether it shows animals killing a player.
 Show_Level controls if the player level is shown in the notice.

 ## Level_Up